 The Prince William County Department of Economic Development works to attract businesses in all industries to expand capital investment and increase high-wage jobs.
-In 2014, $513 million of intended capital investment was recorded marking the 2nd consecutive banner year and 4th year in its 18-year history to exceed half a billion dollars.
-Some 569 jobs are slated to emerge from the 19 projects closed in 2014.
+In 2016, $1.3 billion of intended capital investment was recorded marking the 4th consecutive banner year and 6th year in its 19-year history to exceed half a billion dollars.
+Some 596 jobs are slated to emerge from the 23 projects closed in 2016.

 The County’s growth is owed in part to its strategic location and excellent competitive advantages such as a ready supply of skilled, young professionals; affordable and available land; and competitive labor costs all of which result in a strong value proposition within the Greater Washington, DC metropolitan area.